-The impressive outfits worn by the Black Masking Indians are the result of some 12 months of painstaking hard work.
+A yearlong labor of love The impressive outfits worn by the Black Masking Indians are the result of some 12 months of painstaking hard work.
 Each piece can encompass thousands and thousands of glass beads—each smaller than a grain of rice—hand sewn into the garment.

 The tribes’ sewing style differs depending on which part of town its members hail from.
 Uptown Indians sew flatter pieces, referring to their work as “patches” and using ostrich feathers, according to Chief Zulu.
 For his tribe, it’s more of a three-dimensional approach: “The piece sits on the piece that sits on the piece.”
 Often the latter group focuses on African or abstract motifs, and turkey feathers are used instead of ostrich, along with lots of sequins.